- Practice Areas

 It can be difficult to calculate the non-economic portion of your award.
 Unlike economic losses, you cannot use financial documents or receipts to prove non-economic damages.
 However, your attorney from Mickelsen Dalton LLC will have access to common formulas that insurance companies use to estimate pain and suffering damages, helping you gain an accurate estimate of your potential award.

 We are trial attorneys.
 Each case is prepared for trial, which will likely increase the value of your claim.
 Our firm handles high-stakes, wrongful death and catastrophic injury cases.
 Injuries can occur in numerous ways.
-This includes car accident cases in South Carolina in addition to:
+This includes:

 Our outcomes speak for themselves; we are successful.
 Our injury lawyers do not leave any stone unturned.
 We are tenacious and will go to any length to win.
 Whatever the case may be, our law firm never backs down.

 The moments after an unexpected accident can feel overwhelming.
 In these situations, you may wonder what you are supposed to do next.
-If you plan on pursuing a South Carolina personal injury lawsuit, it is important to take the following steps to collect evidence and protect your right to compensation.
+If you plan on pursuing a South Carolina personal injury lawsuit, it is important to take certain steps to collect evidence and protect your right to compensation.
+Our South Carolina car accident attorneys recommend doing the following things:

 South Carolina has several important laws regarding serious injury claims, which could affect your ability to recover compensation.
 First, a person is eligible for this type of claim if they suffer harm due to another person’s negligent actions.